 With Lucky Luke, it seemed as if the shadow was crawling up against a wall.
 In the next two drawings by pupils, the drop shadow even crawls up a staircase.
 By the way, shadows aren’t always black, they can have a color!
 Just look at the paintings of the French painter Claude Monet.

-NB: you can print out every chapter from basic pencil and therefore also this still life.
+NB: you can download and print out every chapter or just an image from basic pencil and therefore also this still life.
 You then only have to draw the shadows.
-Click on ‘archive’ in the top left of your screen and click on ‘print’.